dovidio/ts-compression-thesis/README.md

 ## Data Analysis
 The files devops_data_analysis.py, dynatrace_data_analysis.py, taxi_data_analysis.py
-contain some interesting commands for data analysis that can be run in a jupyter notebook
+contain some interesting commands for data analysis.
+They will also generate figures to the folder thesis/figure.